 If you’re busy running a business by yourself, the last thing you want to do after a long week is to manage extra paperwork.
 Sending your invoice immediately upon the job’s completion is the easiest way to get paid fast.
 If your client is dragging their heels with payment, prompt payment reminders can make all the difference in managing your cash flow.

 The good news here is that you can automate your invoices and payment reminders through an app like ours.
 Make sure to set this up, so you can spend more time doing the work you love, and less time at a desk.

 Offer incentives that encourage customers to pay on time

 In addition to making sure clients receive invoices quickly, consider incentives.
-Some family-owned businesses offer a small discount if clients pay before the invoice is due.
+Some construction, outdoor services, or home maintenance companies offer a small discount if the client pays before the invoice is due.
 If you decide this could be useful for your business, just make sure it’s noted clearly on the invoice.
 Alternatively, you could charge interest or a small fee for customers that miss deadlines.

 Process any change orders as soon as possible